-To get started with Project Fi, go to fi.google.com/signup and sign up.
+To get started with Google Fi, go to fi.google.com/signup and sign up.

-Here’s what you need to use Project Fi:1.
-Supported Fi phone + Project Fi SIM
+Here’s what you need to use Google Fi:1.
+Supported Fi phone + Google Fi SIM

-You can use a supported Fi phone that you’ve already purchased.
-You can also buy a Fi phone during signup.
-If you buy a phone through Project Fi, you can pay for the phone all at once or apply to pay in monthly installments.
+You can use a Fi phone that you’ve already purchased.
+You can also buy a Designed for Fi phone during signup.
+If you buy a phone through Google Fi, you can pay for the phone all at once or apply to pay in monthly installments.

-At this time, we can only activate Project Fi service in particular zip codes.
+You can activate Google Fi service in the U.S. in most zip codes.
 Check to see if you live in a zip code where we offer service.

-Once your service is activated, you can access our network across all our carrier partners, as represented by our coverage map.
+Once your service is activated, you can access our network as represented by our coverage map.
 To get a sense of how well you’ll be covered, we recommend checking the places you visit most, including your home, office, school, and stops along your commute.

-Project Fi is available only to people who live in the U.S.
+Google Fi is only available to people who live in the U.S. and is not intended for extended international use.

-Most Google Accounts can be used with Project Fi, including:
+Most Google Accounts can be used with Google Fi, including:

 - Google Accounts with "@gmail.com" email addresses.